New Portfolio

 Thursday, January 21st, 2010 @ 8:10pm

 A few days ago I revamped and relaunched my portfolio.
-The new site is now built upon Wordpress and should help expand the type of content I put on the site.
+The new site is now built upon WordPress and should help expand the type of content I put on the site.
 The new launch also includes a blog which will be completely separate from this blog.
 For friends & family, don’t worry; this blog is sticking around.
 I’ll be able to post about mumbo-jumbo like “jquery, javascript, css, php” over on my portfolio’s blog while keeping this one on things I find purely interesting (and non portfolio related).

 If you have any remote interest in web design, or the things I post over on my portfolio, please feel free to add my portfolio’s feed to your favorite RSS reader.